Meet Dave: Release

 Meet Dave began receiving criticism and hostility months before it was released, especially by die-hard film fans.
-Corbett compared them to the Comic Book Guy character in The Simpsons.
-Greenberg enjoyed reading the negative comments on the Internet Movie Database, whereas Corbett said he would "rather take an acid bath" than read them.
+Bill Corbett compared them to the Comic Book Guy character in The Simpsons.
+Rob Greenberg enjoyed reading the negative comments on the Internet Movie Database, whereas Corbett said he would "rather take an acid bath" than read them.
 Corbett, who did not see the final film until after it was widely released, said he did not know how the final result would come out:

 Part of me is proud and wants to own this movie, promote it, generally celebrate it and look forward to all the possibilities that may emerge from the experience.
 And an equally real part of me wants to lock myself in a dark room for a month and pretend it never happened.
 Why the latter?
 Because the truth is that I had not a bit of control over the final product, and Hollywood does tend to suckify things.
 Often quite badly.

-Murphy did not attend the Meet Dave premiere, claiming it was because he was working on the (subsequently delayed) comedy A Thousand Words—although Robbins, who had directed both films, did attend the premiere.
+Eddie Murphy did not attend the Meet Dave premiere, claiming it was because he was working on the (subsequently delayed) comedy A Thousand Words—although Robbins, who had directed both films, did attend the premiere.
 Screenwriter Bill Corbett also missed the premiere, which he said was due to family plans, "not an act of protest, per se".